-The members of the dominant Company's Board of Directors do not have pension funds or similar obligations for their benefit.
-During the financial year ended on 31 December 2023 and the financial year ended on 31 December 2022, there are no senior management personnel that does not belong to the dominant Company's Board of Directors.
+The members of the Parent Company's Board of Directors do not have pension funds or similar obligations for their benefit.
+During the financial years ended December 31, 2024, and December 31, 2023, there were no senior management personnel who were not part of the Parent Company's Board of Directors.

-The non-executive members of the Board of Directors of the dominant Company have not received any shares or share options during the years ended 31 December 2023 and 31 December 2022, nor have they exercised any options or have any options outstanding.
+The non-executive members of the Parent Company's Board of Directors have not received shares or share options during the financial years ended December 31, 2024, and December 31, 2023, nor have they exercised options or held any outstanding options.

-Additionally, there is a stock-based compensation plan outlined in the prospectus for the Initial Public Offering (IPO) of the dominant company, with the beneficiaries being the company's team (Note 11.b).
-This plan accrues annually when, for each calculation period (between July 1 and June 30 of the following year), certain value generation conditions are met.
-As of 30 September 2023, following the delivery schedule outlined in the plan, the dominant company has delivered the shares corresponding to the fulfillment of the plan in its second term, ending on 30 June 2022.
-The number of shares delivered has been 80,907 shares.
+Additionally, there is a share-based compensation plan included in the Parent Company's IPO, whose beneficiaries are the Company's team (Note 11.b).
+This plan is accrued annually when, for each calculation period (between July 1 to June 30 of the following year), certain value generation conditions are met.
+On February 13, 2024 and September 3, 2024, in accordance with the delivery schedule set forth in the plan, the Parent Company delivered the shares corresponding to the fulfilment of the plan in its second period of validity, which ended on June 30, 2022.
+The number of shares delivered amounted to 204,388 shares.